Yang-Mills-Utiyama Theory and Graviweak Correspondence: Instanton in amphometric space

 \section{Instanton in amphometric space}

 An instanton is a solution to the classical equation of motion for the Yang--Mills gauge field in Euclidean space-time, given by the SD- or the ASD-curvature.
-This appendix extends it into the amphometric space and discusses topological aspects of the instanton solution in the Lorentzian metric space.
-The main conclusion in this appendix has been reported by the current author in Ref.\cite{Kurihara:2022sso}.
+We extend it into the amphometric space and discuss topological aspects of the instanton solution in the Lorentzian metric space.
+We utilise the index theorem for the Dirac operator, and the cobordism.
+This appendix summarises the main conclusion of Ref.\cite{Kurihara:2022sso}.